Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: . #1

 Here we are using Heaviside-Lorenz conventions for the electron charge $e$ as is common in high-energy physics, which differs from the Gaussian unit definition common in condensed matter physics by a factor of $\sqrt{4\pi}$.
 (Note also that Eq.~(9) of \cite{nozieres1959electron} is missing a factor of $\pi$.)
 Plugging \cref{eq:lossfunction} into \cref{eq:FGR}, we obtain our main result, \cref{eq:THEANSWER}.
 For reference, the sum over final states on the right-hand side of \cref{eq:lossfunction} is (up to factors of $\pi$) conventionally defined in the condensed matter literature as the dynamic structure factor.

 Notice that we have made no assumptions whatsoever about the character of the final state $|f \rangle$.
 It is an exact eigenstate of the (in general very complicated) many-body condensed matter Hamiltonian, and the only requirement is that it represents some rearrangement of the electrons in the target so that it has a nonzero matrix element with the electron density operator with respect to the ground state.
 In this sense our treatment is distinct from Ref.~\cite{Trickle:2019nya}, which defines a general dynamic structure factor (with slightly different normalization compared to the condensed matter conventions) very similar to the sum in \cref{eq:FGR}, but one which is excitation-specific and requires quantization in terms of single-quasiparticle states in the case of electron scattering.
 When all many-body states are included, the structure factor defined in Ref.~\cite{Trickle:2019nya} for electron scattering is \emph{identical} to the loss function defined through the complex dielectric function, is directly measurable without the need to compute single-particle wavefunctions, and automatically includes all in-medium effects.
+(Our formalism is philosophically similar to Ref.~\cite{Banks:2020gpu}, which parameterizes non-relativistic potentials using only general principles such as the K\"{a}ll\'{e}n-Lehmann spectral representation, without relying on the assumption of the perturbative exchange of a single mediator.)
 On the other hand, the formalism of Ref.~\cite{Trickle:2019nya} is useful when DM couples differently to electrons, protons, and neutrons than the photon, in an energy regime where density perturbations to both electrons and ions are relevant, as might be the case for sub-gap single-phonon excitations.

 Finally, we note that other UV Lagrangians considered in Ref.~\cite{Trickle:2020oki} also generate non-relativistic potentials which couple to the electron density, but are often accompanied by other spin- or momentum-dependent operators which may complicate our arguments, so we focus on the case of spin-independent scattering.
 In particular, if DM is a Dirac fermion $\chi$ which couples to a scalar $\phi$ of mass $m_\phi$ through the scalar current $\mathcal{L} \supset g_\chi \phi \bar{\chi}\chi$, or to a vector $V_\mu$ of mass $m_V$ through the vector current $\mathcal{L} \supset g_\chi V_\mu \bar{\chi} \gamma^\mu \chi$, and if the mediator couples to electrons in an analogous fashion but with coupling $g_e$, the resulting potential is the same in both cases \cite{Trickle:2020oki}: